gsdlogic/GSD.SolutionTemplate/README.md

 4. Edit `stylecop.json` and update `companyName` and `copyrightText` accordingly.

+5. Replace the `README.md` with a more appropriate template for the solution.

-5. A good practice is to create a new Git repository at this point before adding any projects.
+6. A good practice is to create a new Git repository with an initial commit at this point before adding any projects.

 ```
 git init